leptos-rs/book/src/view/04b_iteration.md

 ```
 #[component]
 pub fn App() -> impl IntoView {
-    // instead of a single with the rows, we create a store for Data
+    // instead of a signal with the rows, we create a store for Data
     let data = Store::new(Data {
         rows: vec![
             DatabaseEntry {